sergous/infinity-engines-app/readme.md

 ## Contributing

-Contributions to this starter project are highly encouraged and welcome!
-If you have any suggestions, bug reports, or feature requests, please feel free to create an issue or submit a pull request.
-Let's work together to enhance the developer experience and make it easier for everyone to build exceptional Expo applications with Supabase.
+Contributions are highly encouraged!
+If you have suggestions, bug reports, or feature requests, please create an issue or submit a pull request.
+Let’s collaborate to improve this app and enhance the networking experience across InfinityEngines clubs and events.

 ## License

-This repository is licensed under the MIT License.
-You are granted the freedom to use, modify, and distribute the code for personal or commercial purposes.
-For more details, please refer to the [LICENSE](https://github.com/FlemingVincent/supabase-starter/blob/main/LICENSE) file.
+This repository is licensed under the GNU General Public License v3.0 (GPL-3.0).
+You are free to use, modify, and distribute the code, provided that any derivative works are also licensed under GPL-3.0.
+For more details, please refer to the [LICENSE](LICENSE.md) file.